catseye/SixtyPical/doc/Analyzing.markdown

     | }
     ? routine 'main' does not preserve 'A'

-But if it does it can.
+But if a called routine does preserve those registers, the caller can continue to use them after calling the routine.

     | assign byte border_colour 4000
     | reserve byte score